jsoung/i4g/docs/prd.md

 - Expand persona details with anonymized real examples.
 - Define schema for the knowledge base and structured entities.
 - Begin drafting the Technical Design Document (TDD) aligned with this PRD.

+## Reporting Updates

+Reports are now exported as `.docx` files instead of Google Docs.
+This change improves compatibility, simplifies the export process, and removes the dependency on Google Cloud credentials.